annapamma/vue-heatmap-tutorial/README.md

 ApexCharts offers a lot of great options for customizing your heatmap to suit your data.
 Let's start by customizing colors.

 To your options data property, add a `plotOptions` with a nested `heatmap` object.
 This heatmap object is where you will place your customizations for the heatmap display.

+> This was a little confusing when I read it, the way it starts with `To your options data property`

 ```js
 data: {